 - an additional fine to be paid to the prostitution enforcement cash fund of no less than $5,000 and not more than $10,000.

 If you were charged for prostitution or a prostitution-related crime, please contact us at Colorado Legal Defense Group.
 We know the laws.
 We know the system.
 We know criminal defense of sex crimes, including those crimes involving prostitution and prostitution-related offenses.
+We also defend against all other criminal charges, including DUI and domestic violence.

 - CRS 18-7-201.
 Prostitution prohibited.
 See also People v.
 Mason (Colo.
 1982) 642 P.2d 8.